LLMA-dot/Get-Clue/Security/Training/TryHackMe/LearningPaths/2023_Pre_Security.md

 Finally, what is the last DHCP packet that is sent to a device from a DHCP server?
 > DHCP ACK

+# OSI Model

+What does the "OSI" in "OSI Model" stand for?
+> Open Systems Interconnection

+How many layers (in digits) does the OSI model have?
+> 7

+What is the key term for when pieces of information get added to data?
+> Encapsulation